BOOK NOW WITH OUR FLEXIBLE TRAVEL POLICY

 Mendoza’s Malbec grapes have transformed the region into one of the world’s top wine destinations.

-Before we get the bottom of the bottle, let’s review some facts about malbecs and the geographical position of Mendoza Argentina.
+Before we get to the bottom of the bottle about the best wineries to visit in Mendoza, let’s review some facts about malbecs and the geographical position of the city.

-Before its recent surge in popularity, most people didn’t even know that Argentina was not a part of Chile, which also produces malbecs.
+Before it’s recent surge in popularity, most people didn’t even know that Argentina was not a part of Chile, which also produces malbecs.
 So expect a pretty ‘haut’ debate if you fail to differentiate between the two countries.
 Why should you visit Mendoza?
-Well if being one of the world’s top wine destinations isn’t enough to convince you, here are some little known facts about Mendoza and malbec that will definitely excite the senses.
+Well if being one of the world’s top wine destinations, and visiting the best wineries isn’t enough to convince you, here are some little known facts about Mendoza and malbec that will definitely excite the senses.

-If you’re ready to explore one of the world’s up-and-coming top wine destinations, contact Say Hueque to start planning your trip to the beautiful region of Mendoza!
+If you’re ready to explore one of the world’s up-and-coming top wine destinations, contact Say Hueque to start planning your trip to the best wineries in Mendoza!

 Written by Brian Athey

 Traveling to a different country, such as Argentina, implies tasting LOTS of new food.
 Argentine cuisine is a melting pot […]

 Although it is mainly known for being the cradle of Malbec grape, the most iconic wine of Argentina, the western […]

 If Argentina is lacking in any areas, food is definitely not one of them.
 I’ve been to restaurants where I’ve […]